-Benchmarks 1, 2, 4, 7 and 8 Year Success Criteria Actions Year One (2022-2023) A high-quality programme of age-specific Careers Education is in place through the personal development curriculum.
+Benchmarks 1, 2, 4, 7 and 8 Year Success Criteria Actions Year One (2025-2026) A high-quality programme of age-specific Careers Education is in place through the personal development curriculum.
 Student voice demonstrates that learners are excited about different jobs and can all name a range of careers and career pathways.
-Learners can understand the link between their learning in each subject area and their future career pathways, and every learner can identify career pathways in all aspects of their curriculum learning. school PSHRE curriculum including embedding the Skills Builder programme into KS3, KS4 and KS5.
+Learners can understand the link between their learning in each subject area and their future career pathways, and every learner can identify career pathways in all aspects of their curriculum learning. school PSHRE curriculum in KS3, KS4 and KS5.
 CPD training for Learning Coaches to deliver the PSHRE sessions Conducting staff and student voice to analyse the effectiveness of the programme.
-Career Pathways are referenced in curriculum schemes of learning within each faculty, beginning Year Two (2023-2024) A comprehensive programme of age-specific Careers Education is in place through the Personal Development programme, following the latest CDI framework updates.
+Career Pathways are referenced in curriculum schemes of learning within each faculty, beginning with faculty careers weeks.
+Year Two (2025-2026) A comprehensive programme of age-specific Careers Education is in place through the Personal Development programme, following the latest CDI framework updates.
 All faculties have developed a partnership with a local employer.
 Learners are able to explain what the key employability skills are and they can demonstrate how they can use these skills in their future pathways.
-In every lesson across the curriculum, key future pathways are linked with the work in that particular lesson so that learners can see links between learning and their future plan. with faculties.
-Staff have time at the start of the year and then reviewed throughout the year, to update their schemes of learning and that they are given accesto the relevant and most up-to-date labour market
+In every lesson across the curriculum, key future pathways are linked with the work in that particular lesson so that learners can see links between learning and their future plan.
+Each faculty has a careers specific display in their area.
+Continue with regular CPD training for all staff, but in Year Two to have a focus on local businesses/employers visiting school and speaking with faculties.
+Staff have time at the start of the year and then reviewed throughout the year, to update their schemes of learning and that they are given access to the relevant and most up-to-date labour market information.